JoshuaKento/GPT-Trade/README.md

 All scripts throttle requests to roughly **six per second** to remain within the SEC rate limits.

+Set the environment variable `SEC_USER_AGENT` to a string containing your contact email.
+The SEC requires a valid User-Agent header for automated requests.

 ## Requirements

 - Python 3.11+